AmitGhosh2005/movie_website/README.md

 categorized movie sections, and user navigation—all crafted without using any front-end frameworks like React or Vue.
 It's ideal for learning layout structuring, DOM manipulation, and UI/UX design in plain JavaScript.

+🚀 Live Demo
+Experience the live version of the project here: https://movie-website-rosy-sigma.vercel.app/

 🔧 Technologies & Concepts Used
 Category	Technologies / Concepts
 Languages	HTML5, CSS3, JavaScript (ES6)